ejlee127/UrbanSoundClassification/README.md

 ## Process:

 We attacked the project by understanding sound and analyzing what happens in ML when looking at the pure data.
-What we found is that the data was too complex to work effectively in the models.
-We found that the condition of overfitting was ocurring.
+What we found is that the data was too complex to work effectively in the models and the condition of overfitting was ocurring.
-There are multiple ways of attacking overfitting.
-We were able to improve the modeling by adding the Drop-out and Regularization methods.
-We continued with our attack on overfitting by creating 4 experiements.

-* Three experiments using Sequential deep learning with different augmented data as the input
-	1) Use the average of the vectors minimizing the vecor from 13 by 44 to 1 by 40.
-	2) Maintaining the full shape of the MFCC, but adjusting the other model inputs to see the impact
-	3) Using statistical values of the array reducing it to 30 x 6)

-* One experiment with Support Vector Module and using the statistical data since that was the of the Sequential experiements
+To resolve the problems, we carried out four experiments by constructing three types of sample data from the sound files.
+The works are organized as following:

+	* Colab Notebooks/ : python codes for data processing and training experiment

+	* Data/ : csv, json files of three types of MFCC data

+	* Jupyter Notebooks/ : python codes for extracting sound features

+	* Results/ : the training accuracy results for each experiment

-The overall diagram for coding is as following:
+The overall diagram for the coding is as following:
 ![Diagram](Images/Sound-Data-Overall-Processing.jpeg)